TomKrauss/pks-edit/doc/manual/find_replace.md

 ## Finding text

-PKS-Edit supports the following options when searching for text:
+PKS Edit supports the following options when searching for text:

 - _Regular Expressions_ - the searched pattern is interpreted as a [regular expression](#regular-expressions)
 - _Ignore Case_ - upper lower case spelling of matched text and pattern are ignored